zopyx/zopyx-url-checker-dashboard/README.md

 - Test results show below the forms in a compact table.
 - Preferences modal with a dark mode toggle (stored in a cookie).

+## Data Export/Import
+- Export: Click the “Export” button in the top navbar to download the current hierarchy JSON (folders, nodes, and next IDs).
+- Import: Click the “Import” button in the navbar to open a modal.
+Upload a JSON exported file; this replaces the current configuration.
+Next IDs are recalculated automatically.

 ## JSON API Documentation
 All JSON endpoints are unauthenticated and return JSON responses.
 Content type: `application/json`.